-Each Party shall provide a system for the examination and registration of trade marks that includes:

-providing the applicant with an opportunity to respond to communications from the competent authority, to contest any initial refusal, and to make a judicial appeal of any final refusal to register a trade mark;

-providing an opportunity to oppose an application for the registration of a trade mark and an opportunity to seek a decision that the trade mark should not have been registered through, at a minimum, administrative procedures; and requiring decisions in administrative procedures referred to in subparagraph (c) to be reasoned and in writing, which may be by electronic means.
+- 1. Each Party shall provide a system for the examination and registration of trade marks that includes: - (a) communicating to the applicant in writing, which may be by electronic means, the reasons for any refusal to register a trade mark; - (b) providing the applicant with an opportunity to respond to communications from the competent authority, to contest any initial refusal, and to make a judicial appeal of any final refusal to register a trade mark: - (c) providing an opportunity to oppose an application for the registration of a trade mark and an opportunity to seek a decision that the trade mark should not have been registered through, at a minimum, administrative procedures; and - (d) requiring decisions in administrative procedures referred to in subparagraph (c) to be reasoned and in writing, which may be by electronic means.